 Compiling a program has the additional benefit of obfuscating the source code, which is preferable for some proprietary programs that do not want to have their code available to the general public for copying.
 However, if you plan on making your Ruby code open source then this is no problem for you.

 Ruby comes with built-in support for object-oriented programming, as opposed to procedural programming.
 While procedural programming starts from the beginning and works down through a series of instructions, object-oriented programming provides opportunities to have code set aside that will only run based on certain contexts.
 However, the choice between both styles depends on the programmer.
 Just because Ruby support object-oriented programming doesn’t mean you have to use it.
 If you prefer a procedural, functional, or other style of coding, you are free to use that.

 No, this does not mean that Ruby will type itself for you.
 It means that if you set a type of data for a particular variable you can later change that data type.
 You may be familiar with how languages like C and Java require that, for example, an integer needs to be declared as such.
 And if the variable assignment must change at a different point in the program it needs to be converted.
-Dynamic typing, as you have available in Ruby, allows you to seemlessly change the type of data in any given variable.
+Dynamic typing, as you have available in Ruby, allows you to seamlessly change the type of data in any given variable.

 Many Different Implemenations

 The classic Ruby you know is written in C, so you can extend it — if you know C. But there are other implementations of Ruby, such as JRuby, which is written in Java.
 So if you know Java, you can use JRuby to extend your work in Ruby.
 This kind of flexibility makes Ruby an attractive option for programmers who already work in other languages.

 InMotion Hosting empowers web developers with our Ruby Hosting solutions tailored for Ruby development.
 Our robust infrastructure and responsive support ensure a seamless experience, enabling developers to focus on creating exceptional websites.